hookerlab/petbilling-docs/radiopharmacy.rst

 This describes the use of the tool for our radiopharmacy.

 ..
 Warning::
-   **Should you use this form?** You should only fill out this form for chemicals that were both **produced** in the radiopharmacy and were **not** handed over to Grae.
-If it was given to Grae, you have to do nothing.
+   **Should you use the web form?** You should only fill out this form for chemicals that were both **produced** in the radiopharmacy and were **not** handed over to Grae.
+If it was given to Grae, you have to do nothing in the web.

 ..
 Note::
    Before starting you need to have all the data for the product you want to enter.
 Data for a product can only added if it is complete.